Medvedev91/timeto.me/README.md

 A typical task list with folders.
 But there are 2 special folders: today and tmrw (tomorrow).

-Today - tasks from repeating tasks and calendar go here on a set day, you can add your own.
+Today - the tasks from the repeating tasks lists and the calender go here, you can add your own as well.

-Tmrw (tomorrow) - tasks that will be tomorrow including repeating tasks and calendar.
+Tmrw (tomorrow) - tasks that will be tomorrow, including repeating tasks and calendar.
 In other words, the tasks that will be moved to "Today" tomorrow.

 Swipe left to delete and right to edit.